pramnora/downloads/README.md

 ## INTRODUCTION

-I created this 'downloads' repo...with the intention of practicing grabbing repos from off Github.com;
+I created this 'downloads' repo...
+with the intention of practicing grabbing repos from off Github.com;
 and, I was able to successfully clone this repo.

 -----